Guo-Lingjun/guo-lingjun.github.io/_pages/about.md

 - nonlinear optimization
 - machine learning

 Generally speaking, his research interests fall within the category of Applied Mathematics.
 Before joining Lehigh University, he received an M.Eng in IOE from the University of Michigan, Ann Arbor in 2023.
 He received a B.S. in Applied Mathematics from Fudan University, China.
+Currently, he is actively seeking a career in academia!